-- ➤ Box 3 Match includes training hours valued at an accepted rate, donated labor/equipment, etc., and hard match is actual dollars spent other than federal grant funds within the specified scope of work.
+- ➤ Box 3 -Match includes training hours valued at an accepted rate, donated labor/equipment, etc., and hard match is actual dollars spent other than federal grant funds within the specified scope of work.
 Federal funds contributed are ineligible for match calculation.
 Indirect costs must be tied to an established rate and the source needs to be described in the narrative (Box 4).
-Waived indirect costs are an acceptable source of match. - ➤ Box 4- The budget narrative must describe how the grant funds will be spent.
-Give specific details for each grant expenditure item in Box 3 (i.e. personnel/labor, fringe benefits, travel, equipment, supplies, contractual, other, and indirect costs).
+Waived indirect costs are an acceptable source of match. - ▶ Box 4- The budget narrative must describe how the grant funds will be spent.
+Give specific details for each grant expenditure item in Box 3 (i.e., personnel/labor, fringe benefits, travel, equipment, supplies, contractual, other, and indirect costs).
 Explain exactly how grant dollars will be spent and how these expenditures tie directly to the project goals and objectives.
-Description of match is not required in Box 4.
-Match should be described in Box 9. - ➤ Box 5- Describe both the project area, type, and challenges.
-There are three types of projects: fuels, education/prevention, and planning/assessment.
+A description of the match is not required in Box 4.
+The match should be described in Box 9. - ➤ Box 5- Describe the project area, type, and challenges.
+There are three types of projects: fuels, education/prevention, and CWPP planning/assessment.
 Projects may include one or more project types.
-Applicants must give an overview of the project area, identify the hazards that exist and clearly show the need for work in this area.
-Be specific when describing challenges or obstacles that will need to be addressed for the project to be successful.
+Applicants must give an overview of the project area, which they can do by discussing ownership/land type as well as physical acres, sq miles, etc. They must also, identify the hazards that exist and clearly show the need for work in this area.
+Be specific when describing challenges or obstacles that will need to be addressed for the project to be successful (e.g., landscape or access challenges or broad dispersal of people who may need to be gathered together for an educational initiative, language access issues, or lack of trust in government, which needs to be built for collaboration on CWPP).
 If applying for a fuels reduction project, describe the fuel/vegetation types.
+If applying for a CWPP planning/assessment project, see the CWPP guidelines on page 16.